ObeliskCode/Eon-AI/scripts/RALG/R-Algebra.md

 H(2+>1 + 2+>2) = 10
 H(+>1 + +>2) + H(+>1 + +>2) = 5 + 5 = 10

+an N-D Informal Matrix is one that grows combinatorically massively as it gets bigger and one that will always support O(1) matrix addition.

+let a 1x2 matrix U be a linear combination up to +>1 each slot will be reperesented by a 2-bit int 0,1,2,3 => numerics [0,9] are supported by 4 bits allocated by U 4 bits allocated using binary addition allows numerics [0,15]

 ## Scratch Work

 +>1 = ei ERROR